 For those enthusiasts that have have visited previously and would prefer to simply access new information, I have added this area which hopefully will provide faster access to new pages and information.

 New information is included in relavent sections of the site and is accessible simply by reading through the pages in the normal manner.
 However, the following links will provide direct access to the most recent updates simply by clicking on the descriptive text below.
 The "Date added" is approximately when the information was added.
-The "Summary" is a short description of the new information.
+The "Summary" gives a short description of the new information.

 This site is broken into several major categories to provide some degree of organization.
-A short description of the sites areas is given below.
+A short description of the site's areas is given below.
 Double clicking on the photos below or the Navigation Bar at the top of each page will take the visitor to the related series of pages.

 Our Daytona Coupe replica.
 Only six Daytona Coupes were originally built by Shelby American in 1964 and 1965.
 The original was chassis number CSX2287.
 Chassis numbers 2289, 2300, 2601, 2602 and 2286 followed as rapidly as time and materials were available.
 These cars were purpose built for the sole purpose of defeating Ferrari on the high speed road courses of Europe.
 The pages in this section of the site will take you on a photo tour of the construction of my Daytona Coupe Cobra.